davidgasquez/awesome-duckdb/README.md

 - [Kavla](https://kavla.dev/) - A collaborative data analysis tool.
 - [Enso Analytics](https://www.ensoanalytics.com/) - Dual visual/textual programming language and analytics platform, allowing DuckDB to be used as a data engine for its visual analytics and low-code workflows.
 - [OpenSheet](https://opensheet.app) - Spreadsheet-style data tool with visual canvas, inline editing, and AI commands for SQL transformations.
+- [Excellent Bi](https://trobee.one/ebi/) - Duck Powered simple analysis and business intelligence dashboard.
+Load excel, csv, parquet files, instantly query your data in the query analyzer tool, make multiple simple dashboards.
+Data stays local in OPFS local browser storage which is native to Edge and Chrome.

 ## Backends